tjweisman/anosov_check/README.md

 2. (Optional.)
 Create a new virtual environment using e.g. [venv](https://docs.python.org/3/library/venv.html).

-3. From a terminal, activate your new virtual environment (if you created one), and navigate to the root directory of the repository and run `pip install .`
+3. From a terminal, activate your new virtual environment (if you created one), and run `pip install .` from the directory where you downloaded the repository.
+If you do not have a working `pip` you can run `python setup.py install` instead, but **this is not recommended.**

 Once you have installed geometry_tools, you should also download the files in the anosov_check repository (if you haven't already).
 Either run `git clone https://github.com/tjweisman/anosov_check.git` or download and extract everything via the "Code" link.

 ## Running the algorithm

-If you have [Jupyter](https://jupyter.org/) installed, you can run the anosov_check.ipynb notebook.
+If you have [Jupyter](https://jupyter.org/) installed, you can run the `anosov_check.ipynb` notebook.
 Alternatively you can run the script `anosov_check.py` by running `python anosov_check.py` from the directory where you downloaded the files.

 Both the Jupyter notbook and the script perform the straight-and-spaced check on a fixed Hitchin representation of a surface group in SL(3,R) (in fact, it is a representation in the Fuchsian locus), by iterating through all geodesic words of length 10 in the group (with respect to a fixed presentation).

 On my personal laptop, the check takes approximately 20 minutes to run.

 ## Caveats